 Wherever your passion lies – nutrition, public health, physical activity, or human development and family sciences – you care about the health and well-being of others and want to make a positive difference in all lives.

 We share your passion, as well as a commitment to health equity.
 As a graduate student at Oregon State, you’ll work closely with faculty and peers who share your interests and values.
 You’ll work collaboratively on interdisciplinary research and outreach projects and also benefit from small class sizes.

-The College of Public Health and Human Sciences provides numerous opportunities for you to immerse yourself in research.
+The College of Health provides numerous opportunities for you to immerse yourself in research.

 You’ll have direct access to faculty and their research projects, and the ability to create your own project.

 - Tuition and fees (Please note that MPH credits have their own rate, as is reflected in the tuition document.)

 Samantha Ross, PhD ‘19

 “OSU offered an exciting opportunity to study kinesiology and adapted physical activity.
 It was exciting to explore connections between the design and delivery of physical activity instruction for individuals with disabilities, and broader community-based health promotion.”

 “The faculty in the College of Health are extremely knowledgeable and highly supportive of students.”